sofiakali/frontend-cookbook/pages/SharingVariables.md

 ## Utilize it with Ant design

-This is an example of how utilizing sharing variables approach when you use 3rd party library with own styles and need to reuse its variables in your styles.
+This is an example of how to utilize sharing variables approach when you use 3rd party library with own styles and need to reuse its variables in your styles.

 Let's say we use [Antd](https://ant.design) (we really do) in our app, and we need to use some of its variables in styles for our component.
 Maybe we use Fela for styling components and and height of the [header](https://ant.design/components/layout/) is important to set logo height.